Meditation for Tinnitus: A Powerful Tool

 What is catastrophization in tinnitus?

-Catastrophization refers to the tendency to magnify the negative aspects of a situation and anticipate the worst possible outcomes.
-In tinnitus, catastrophization significantly contributes to the vicious cycle of tinnitus loudness.
-It manifests as excessive worry, fear, and anxiety about the tinnitus, leading to increased distress and suffering, which then further increases tinnitus severity.
+Catastrophization is the tendency to amplify the negative aspects of a situation and expect the worst possible outcomes.
+In tinnitus, this mindset plays a major role in the vicious cycle of tinnitus perception—where fear, worry, and distress make tinnitus feel louder and more overwhelming.

 Does mindfulness help with stress reduction?